 Gidget was found stranded on Morro Strand State Beach in San Luis Obispo County in October 2008 as a 10-week-old pup.
-She was rescued by volunteers from The Marine Mammal Center and a California Department of Fish and Game biologist, before being taken to the Aquarium.
+She was rescued by volunteers from The Marine Mammal Center and a California Department of Fish and Wildlife biologist, and then taken to the Aquarium for care.

-After being raised at the Aquarium of the Pacific in Long Beach, Gidget arrived at the Monterey Bay Aquarium in January 2013 at four years old, joining the sea otter exhibit in the hope she becomes a future surrogate mother to wild pups.
-She's keeping busy with toys and enrichment activities, and learning how to handle live food items.
+She was declared non-releasable and was transferred to the Aquarium of the Pacific in Long Beach, where she was raised.
+In January 2013, at four years old, Gidget came back to the Monterey Bay Aquarium to join the sea otter exhibit.
+She's since become a surrogate mother and mentor to wild pups.
+She keeps busy with toys and enrichment activities.
 You can recognize her by her grizzled face.

 Ivy was found stranded in November 2011 on Cayucos State Beach in San Luis Obispo County as a two-week-old pup.
 She was cared for by Sea Otter Program staff for seven weeks, and then introduced to Toola—the Aquarium's most experienced surrogate mother at the time.
 After a number of factors interfered with her timely release, Ivy was declared non-releasable by U.S. Fish and Wildlife Service.

-Kit was found stranded in Morro Bay in January 2010 at five weeks old, crying and trying to climb on adult females.
-A California Department of Fish and Game biologist rescued her and, based on authorization from the U.S. Fish and Wildlife Service, was not released to the wild.
+Kit was found stranded in Morro Bay Harbor in January 2010 at five weeks old.
+A California Department of Fish and Wildlife biologist rescued her and, based on authorization from the U.S. Fish and Wildlife Service, she was not released to the wild.
 In 2010 Kit became the youngest sea otter pup ever to go on exhibit at the Aquarium—just 11 weeks old—learning critical otter skills like cracking clams and eating live crab without getting bit!
 In June 2012 she was transferred to SeaWorld San Diego where she continued to mature and learn how to socialize with other exhibit animals.

-Saving Sea OttersOur Sea Otter Program has been studying and trying to save the threatened southern sea otter since 1984.
-We rescue, treat and release injured otters; raise and release stranded pups through our surrogate program; provide care for sea otters that can't return to the wild; and conduct scientific research.
+Saving Sea OttersOur Sea Otter Program has been studying the threatened southern sea otter since 1984 with the aim of understanding threats to the population and promoting its recovery.
+We rescue, treat and release injured otters; raise and release stranded pups through our surrogate program; seek homes for sea otters that can't return to the wild; and conduct scientific research.